 To learn more, visit our Facebook page or email us.

 We want to honor and celebrate members of Bmore POWER who contributed to Go Slow and are no longer with us.
+Learn their stories.

 The Go Slow campaign was created by Bmore POWER with support from Behavioral Health System Baltimore, the Johns Hopkins Center for Communication Programs and Mission Media.
 To learn more about the process for creating Go Slow, read - Go Slow: Baltimore’s Peer-Led Harm Reduction Campaign.